signorinoy/survtrans/README.md

 ## Example

-This is a basic example which shows you how to transfer survival information from multiple source domains to a target domain using the Cox proportional hazards model:
+This is a basic example showing how to transfer survival information from multiple source domains to a target domain using the Cox proportional hazards model:

 ``` r
 library(survtrans)